SimplePhotoGallery/core/docs/commands/build.md

 The command will generate the static HTML gallery from the `gallery.json` file and the linked photos and videos.
 It will also generate thumbnails for the photos and videos, as well as a social media image for the gallery.

 If you have created the gallery in a different folder from the photos folder, the command will copy the photos and videos to the gallery folder.
 If you have set the `-b` or `--base-url` option, the command will link to the photos and videos from the external URL instead of copying them.
-Addionally, you can also set the `-t` or `--thumbs-base-url` option to specify the base URL for the thumbnails.
+Additionally, you can also set the `-t` or `--thumbs-base-url` option to specify the base URL for the thumbnails.

 ## Options